-"Final Official Statement" means the final Official Statement dated August 30, 2016 relating to the Bonds.
+"Final Official Statement" means the final Official Statement dated August 29, 2017 relating to the Bonds.

-"MOA" means the Memorandum of Agreement dated as of November 1, 2013 by and between the Authority and the Agency, as amended by the First Amendment to Memorandum of Agreement dated as of June 30, 2014 and by the Second Amendment to Memorandum of Agreement dated as of September 1, 2016, and as the same may be hereafter from time to time further supplemented and amended in accordance with its terms.
+"MOA" means the Memorandum of Agreement dated as of November 1, 2013 by and between the Authority and the Agency, as amended by the First Amendment to Memorandum of Agreement dated as of June 30, 2014, the Second Amendment to Memorandum of Agreement dated as of September 1, 2016, the Third Amendment to Memorandum of Agreement dated as of April 1, 2017, and the Fourth Amendment to Memorandum of Agreement dated as of September 1, 2017, and as the same may be hereafter from time to time further supplemented and amended in accordance with its terms.